Best Drag-and-Drop HTML Email Builders in 2026

 Unlayer hits a sweet spot.
 The interface is simple enough for beginners but provides enough depth for more sophisticated work.
 Teams with varying skill levels can all use it effectively.

 Unlayer also works well as an embedded builder for SaaS products.
-Many email platforms use Unlayer under the hood.
+Many email platforms use Unlayer under the hood, which means the builder is battle-tested across millions of users.

 Best for: Teams with mixed skill levels